manoj-sharma-wawa/openmicroservices.org/interface/README.md

 ### Server to Platform

 In this communication method the Service will start a new http server and provide it with an endpoint to communicate back to the Platform.
-The http server will then make http requests to the Platform of new data and handle the response from the server.
+The http server will then make `HTTP POST` requests to the Platform of new data and handle the response from the server.

 ```bash
 +------------+                  +----------+